eugen15/diffie-hellman-cpp/README.md

 # Diffie-Hellman CPP

 The project goal is to write a C++ Diffie-Hellman implementation compatible with LibreSSL/OpenSSL.
 There is no any practical profit.
 I do it just for fun.
 By compatibility I mean exchanging p, g and the public key without any issues.
 Then, deriving a correct shared secret on both sides.
-Initially, I wanted to write my own big number implemented.
+Initially, I wanted to write my own big number implementation.
 Unfortunately, it would take too much time.
 So, for beginning, I decided to use boost cpp_int.
 It is obviously that the compatibility should be tested.
 I use LibreSSL for that.
-I never touched it earlier so decided to play with it.
+I had never touched it earlier so decided to play with it.

 ## Source code
 See below for the main classes.